-Let’s be honest here.
+Let's be honest here.
 Caprese anything is a pretty equal opportunity-type recipe.
 Sure, the tomatoes are important.
 But so is the creamy, water-packed mozzarella.
 And so is the fresh, vibrant, chiffonade of basil.
-In this Caprese Orzo Salad, of course, cute little pieces of orzo pasta play a big role, too, as does a bursting-with-flavor balsamic vinaigrette dressing.
-In fact, the vinaigrette is amazing on just about any type of salad, so don’t feel like you need to limit its fabulousness to Caprese Orzo Salad…use it on anything and everything!
+In this particular orzo salad recipe, of course, cute little pieces of pasta play a big role, too, as does a bursting-with-flavor balsamic vinaigrette dressing.
+In fact, the vinaigrette is amazing on just about any type of salad, so don't feel like you need to limit its fabulousness to Caprese Orzo Salad...use it on anything and everything!

 Bottom line?
-This pasta salad recipe is so yummy, y’all.
-Like, happily-eat-it-for-lunch-every-day-until-it’s-gone yummy.
-Like, watch-it-disappear-at-any-get-together yummy.
-Like, have-the-recipe-handy-because-everybody’s-bound-to-ask yummy.
+This orzo salad recipe is so yummy, y'all.

 Caprese Orzo Salad

-- 8 ounces fresh mozzerella , water-packed mozzarella pearls ("perline," or tiny balls)
+- 8 ounces fresh mozzarella , water-packed mozzarella pearls ("perline" or tiny balls)

 - 1 pint grape tomatoes, halved

 - 1 ½-ounce bunch fresh basil, sliced in a chiffonade